CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

 # Canonical Kubernetes with F5 BigIP (cdk-f5-bigip)

-This document describes how to integrate Canonical Kubernetes (CDK) with F5 Networks Big-IP Devices.
+This document describes how to integrate Canonical Kubernetes (CDK) with F5 Networks Big-IP load balancer devices.

+We will deploy Canonical Kubernetes, the F5 Networks Big-IP Device and the F5 k8s-bigip-ctlr to control the loadbalancer.

 ## Deploying Canonical Kubernetes (CDK)